ADVANCED SEARCH AND SEIZURE LAW FOR LAW ENFORCEMENT OFFICERS

 THE LEGAL ASPECTS OF TRAFFIC STOPS

 Every year millions of dollars and tons of illegal drugs are seized while in transit.
 State and local law enforcement agencies are at the “tip of the spear” when it comes to drug transportation interdiction on the public roads in the United States.
-This 6-hour advanced course covers the search and seizure law issues that are commonly presented in conducting criminal investigations of automobiles on public roads and highways.
+This full day (8-hour) advanced course covers the search and seizure law issues that are commonly presented in conducting criminal investigations of automobiles on public roads and highways.

 - The legal basis for the initial stop